googlefonts/rcjk-tools/README.md

 # Repository for secondary RoboCJK tools

-Such as previewers, converters, compilers, testing tools.
+Such as converters, compilers, testing and debugging tools.